How many bones does a shark have?

 Wait, do sharks even have any bones at all, or is it just cartilage?

-Sharks have a lot of bones.
+Not only do sharks have bones…but they have a lot of bones.

-They have 360-410 bones in their body, depending on the species because shark skeletons are made of cartilage, which is a flexible and lightweight material.
+Depending on the species because shark skeletons are made of cartilage, which is a flexible and lightweight material.